DiseaseTranscriptomicsLab/markeR/README.md

 Choosing the appropriate mode allows users to balance statistical power and interpretability depending on the study design.

+Depending on the statistic used, the interpretation of the plots
+changes: when using the B statistic (by default, when the direction is not specified), the interpretation of the plot differs from the T statistic.
+This is because the B statistic focuses on whether genes are altered or not altered, without considering whether they are enriched or depleted.

+1.  **B Statistic vs. T Statistic:**
+    -   The B statistic does not specify the direction (enriched or depleted) of the gene set.
+It only indicates whether genes are altered or not altered.
+    -   The t statistic orders genes based on their enrichment or depletion.
+2.  **Negative NES:**
+    -   t Statistic: A negative NES with the T statistic indicates that the gene set is depleted (i.e., the genes are under-expressed).
+    -   B Statistic: A negative NES using the B statistic (with significant results) means that the genes are not altered, implying no significant change in their expression.
+3.  **Dashed Lines:**
+    -   The dashed lines in the plot represent B statistic results with negative NES, meaning gene sets putatively not altered.
+4.  **Subtitle Differences:**
+    -   When using the B statistic, the subtitle of the plot will read “Altered Contrasts” to reflect this focus on whether genes are altered.
+    -   For the t statistic, the subtitle will read “Enriched/Depleted Contrasts”, indicating that the plot focuses on the enrichment or depletion status of genes.

 ``` r
 options(error=recover)
 GSEA_VariableAssociation(data=counts_example,